Ahmed-Dardouri/Smart-Door/README.md

 # Technologies and Libraries #
 python Tensorfow Multithreading Numpy Matplotlib Dlib Face_recognition  Os
 # Branches #
-there are 3 branches, one for the tensorflow  the 2nd for raspberry and the 3rd for thread code
+there are 3 branches: the 1st is for the tensorflow model ,the 2nd is for raspberry and the 3rd is for the thread code
 ## tenserflow code ##
 we trained a MobileNet model using transfer learning and we attained 97% accuracy